barumau/pandunia/engli/engli-pandunia.md

 be against - kontra
 be beside (accompany) - lata
 be born - jenu
-be bothered by (bother to, take the trouble to) - mafanu
+be bothered by (bother to, take the trouble to) - turbu
 be called (be named) - nama
 be located (lie, be situated) - loku
 be seen - vidu